 A Word About C-Sections

 You can also expect your recovery to take a little bit longer and expect to do some things a little differently when it comes to ways to tighten your postpartum belly.

 Because of this, I will address a few additional ways to tighten your postpartum belly after a c-section towards the end of this post.

 Otherwise, the following ways to tighten your postpartum belly apply to all new moms, regardless of how the birth went down.

-11 Ways To Tighten Your Postpartum Belly
+11 Ways To Tighten Your Postpartum Belly From A Trainer

 2. Apply Lotion Daily

-This will help soften the skin, improve it’s elasticity and help you avoid more stretch marks as your skin recedes.
+This will help soften the skin, improve its elasticity and help you avoid more stretch marks as your skin recedes.

 3. Wear A Postpartum Girdle

 After my c-section, a high-quality postpartum girdle was so important.